flutter/website/src/docs/release/breaking-changes/template.md

 ---
-title: [Title of breaking change]
+title: Replace with title of breaking change
-description: [Brief description similar to the "context" section below.]
+description: Brief description similar to the "context" section below.
 ---

 {% comment %}